GarrettCouse/odin-recepies/README.md

 # odin-recepies
-This will be a basic website using HTML only.
+This will be an example website using HTML and CSS.